digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 **Record time (RT)** is the time assigned by the persistence layer.
 It represents the time that the transaction is “physically” recorded.
 For example, “The backing database ledger has assigned the timestamp of such-and-such time to this transaction.”
 The only purpose of the RT is to ensure that transactions are being recorded in a timely manner.

 Each Daml ledger has a policy on the allowed difference between LT and RT called the *skew*.
 If it's too far off, the transaction will be rejected.
-Consequently, the participant keeps a running estimate of the time required to record a transation.
+This is the requirement known as “bounded skew.”
+Consequently, the participant keeps a running estimate of the time required to record a transaction.
 The participant assigns the LT based on that estimate.

 The RT is not really relevant outside the ledger.
 The reason for this is that ``getTime`` returns LT and is the logical time of the transaction.
 The primary role of RT from the application's perspective is to set an upper-bound on the amount of skew between the logical business concept of time and the wall-clock time.
 A consistent zero-skew is not feasible given this is a distributed system.